 - Under-carpet wiring

-Junction boxes are where connections to power are made, either through an outlet or where light fixtures are connected.
+Junction boxes are where power connections are made, either through an outlet or where light fixtures are connected.

 Safety precautions are required to prevent a fire or shock.
 You'll need to know the differences between each and where they're required: